-6In related work, Leibovici and Santacreu (2020) studies the role of international trade in essential goods during a pandemic with a multi-country, multi-sector model.
+7In related more specialized work, Leibovici and Santacreu (2020) studies the role of international trade in essential goods during a pandemic with a multi-country, multi-sector model.
 Bonadio et al. (2021) and Yildirim et al. (2021) examine the role of global supply chains' impact on GDP growth across countries, while Meier and Pinto (2020) study the specific disruption of China-US supply chains and its impact on US production in March/April 2020 in detail.
+Subsequent to us, Xie, Wang and Liu (2021) have used a two-country model similar to ours in order to study tourism and travel restrictions.
+They restrict attention to partial equilibrium analysis, ignore the terms-of-trade effects that are central to our theory, and focus on specific policies such as border closures and travel bubbles.
 Early empirical work comparing pandemic policies internationally includes Ullah and Ajala (2020), who analyze effects of testing and lockdown in 69 countries, and Noy et al. (2020) who estimate measures of exposure, vulnerability and resilience to Covid-19 across countries.

-7In addition to the large literature on trade wars, our paper therefore connects to a recent and growing literature on the broader theme of international coordination in open economies.
-For example, Auray, Devereux and Eyquem (2019) study the strategic interaction of governments on trade and monetary policy, while Egorov, Mukhin et al. (2019) study the coordination of monetary policies in a world with international trade and sticky prices.
+8At a conceptual level, our paper connects to a recent and growing literature on the broader theme of international coordination in open economies.
+For example, Auray, Devereux and Eyquem (2019) study the strategic interaction of governments in trade and monetary policy, while Egorov, Mukhin et al. (2019) study the coordination of monetary policies in a world with international trade and sticky prices.